pchemguy/SQLiteC-for-VBA/index.md

 ### Existing database-centric VBA "middleware" projects

 A few existing VBA projects develop database-related tools worth mentioning.
-Here are three notable generic projects:
+Here are three generic projects:

 * [SecureADODB][] is a thin wrapper around the ADODB library.
 SecureADODB is a generic (database-agnostic) fully object-oriented VBA library focused on database connectivity workflows.
 The project employs advanced OOP techniques and patterns, demonstrating VBA implementation details, and presents powerful testing strategies.
 * [VBA SQL Library][] targets the generation of SQL queries, another common component of the database interaction workflow.
 I have not studied its code yet or tried to use it, so I cannot comment on its functionality.